Textualize/textual/docs/guide/widgets.md

 A [Segment](https://rich.readthedocs.io/en/latest/protocol.html#low-level-render) is a class borrowed from the [Rich](https://github.com/Textualize/rich) project.
 It is small object (actually a named tuple) which bundles a string to be displayed and a [Style](https://rich.readthedocs.io/en/latest/style.html) which tells Textual how the text should look (color, bold, italic etc).

-Lets look at a simple segment which would produce the text "Hello, World!" in bold.
+Let's look at a simple segment which would produce the text "Hello, World!" in bold.

 ```python
 greeting = Segment("Hello, World!", Style(bold=True))